Amsterdam in Netherlands, one of the great European cities, is known for being a fun and amusing destination.

 3. Bike rides

-One of the best things that sets Amsterdam apart from the rest of Europe’s cities, is its amazing cycling culture.
+What sets Amsterdam apart from the rest of Europe’s cities is its amazing cycling culture.
 With more bikes than cars on the road, Amsterdam has become a great city to bike around and is known as the ‘bicycle capital of the world’.

-Other than the delicious French fries, The Dam is also known for its pancakes (called pannekoeken), which are considered as a legitimate dinner dish as well; childhood dream come true!
+Other than the delicious French fries, The Dam is also known for its pancakes (called pannekoeken).
+You’ll be surprised to know that they are considered as a legitimate dinner dish as well – childhood dream come true!

 The pancakes are slightly thinner than the US ones, but equally delicious and served both sweet and savoury.